XANi/toolbox/doc/Brocade.md

         debug packet-capture # starts capture, running again or waiting for 50 packets stops no debug all # stops any debug

+`debug destination all` - if you cant catch it, log/telnet/ssh destination under `?`

 * 802.1x

         show mac-authentication sessions all